STEP TWO OF THE DISABILITY REVIEW PROCESS

 If your condition does not meet these criteria, then your claim may be denied at step two.
 It’s important to provide medical records that clearly outline the nature of your condition and how it affects your daily life and ability to work.

 The SSA will deny your benefits if your medical condition fails the duration test.
 That is, if your medical condition (1) is not expected to result in death, and (2) has neither lasted 12 months nor is expected to last for a continuous period of 12 months, then you fail the test.
 The SSA uses the duration test at step 2.
 But the SSA can invoke the same test at step 3, 4, or 5.
-You can learn about all five steps of the disability review process.
+Learn about step five of the review process.
+Additionally, you can learn about all five steps of the SSA review process.

 TIPS FOR MEETING THE DURATION TEST